Art Supplies for Everyone: How a Thrift Store is Supporting Creative Reuse - Artist's Network

 Two and a half years ago we began trying to approach mental and emotional health in a way that wasn’t stigmatizing.
 All paths led to creativity as an approachable way to normalize differences.
 For this to be possible, it felt right to create a safe space built around community that would allow the necessary creative materials to be more accessible.
 Creative reuse is active in over 140 U.S. cities.
 We were able to implement this proven model based on the needs of our community.

-Six years later, Indigo Hippo is in the same space that I originally renovated and opened, with a resource that our community is really connecting with and using.
+Six years later, Indigo Hippo is in the same space that Alisha originally renovated and opened, with a resource that our community is really connecting with and using.

 [Sign up for the ArtistsNetwork newsletter and get a free eBook on